Handbook

 Any additional cue or words will be considered outside assistance.

-Disqualification of Riders
+Disqualification of Competitors

 -

-No Helmet in mounted classes
+No Helmet in any class.

 -